lilyszhang/playlist-viz/README.md

 4. In a polarAreaChart variable, follow the structure on the [ChartJS documentation](http://www.chartjs.org/docs/latest/#creating-a-chart).
 This will create your first graph, showing the average feature value of songs in your selected playlist for each of the labels in the chart.
 ![Step 4](https://i.imgur.com/pGciqgm.png)

 5. To create our tempo graph, create a variable titled barChart and set the labels to be an **array of song titles** in your playlist.
-Set the dataset to be the **array of tempos of the songs**.
+Set the dataset to be the **array of tempos of the songs**, which you can get from the `tinker.py` file if you print out the `tempo` array.
 ![Step 5](https://i.imgur.com/dafFyRv.png)

 6. To see your graphs on a webpage, just open `index.html` in a browser!